-Factors influencing the discoloration are calcium chloride mixtures, cement alkalis, hard surfaces, inadequate or insufficient curing, wet subsurface, varying proportions of aqueous cement on the surface, and changes in the concrete mixture.
+The discoloration factors are calcium chloride mixtures, cement alkalis, hard surfaces, inadequate or insufficient curing, wet subsurface, varying proportions of aqueous cement on the surface, and changes in the concrete mixture.
 Discoloration from these causes appears very soon after concreting.

-Discoloration in later life can result from atmospheric or organic coloring; the concrete is just dirty.
-This type of discoloration is usually removed by high-pressure washing with high-pressure water and, if necessary, chemical cleaning agents.
+Discoloration in later life can result from atmospheric or organic coloring; the concrete is dirty.
+This discoloration is usually removed by high-pressure washing with high-pressure water and, if necessary, chemical cleaning agents.

 The use of calcium chloride on concrete can discolor the surface.
 Calcium chloride speeds up the hydration process but has a retarding effect on the hydration of the ferrite compound in Portland cement.
-The ferrite phase usually becomes lighter with hydration; In the presence of calcium chloride, however, the delayed, non-hydrated ferrite phase remains dark.
+The ferrite phase usually becomes lighter with hydration.
+However, the delayed, non-hydrated ferrite phase remains dark in the presence of calcium chloride.

 Extreme discoloration can result from attempts to firmly glue the surface after it has become too stiff to be properly trowelled.
-If a surface is vigorously trowelled, gradually compacting it, the point can be reached where the water-cement value is drastically reduced in certain areas.
+If a surface is vigorously trowelled, gradually compacting it, the point can be reached where certain areas’ water-cement value is drastically reduced.
 As a result, the armored area is almost always darker than the adjacent concrete.

 Waterproof paper and plastic sheets used to wet calcium chloride-containing concrete are known to give flat surfaces a speckled appearance due to the difficulty of placing and maintaining a cover in complete contact with the surface over the entire area.
 In addition, they are lighter in color than those that are not.